openshift-labs/learn-katacoda/workshops/workshop-1/07-deploying-from-application-source.md

 ``oc logs -f builds/nationalparks-py-1 --follow``{{execute}}

-The ``--follow`` option will result in the build log veing tailed until the build has completed.
+The ``--follow`` option will result in the build log being tailed until the build has completed.

 After the build has completed successfully: